umsi-mads/mads-cli/README.md

             print("")
 ```

-This code will install the `fizzbuzz` subcommand with a usage doc that looks
+This code will install the `fizz` subcommand with a usage doc that looks
 like the following:

 ```
-usage: mads fizzbuzz [-h] {run} ...
+usage: mads fizz [-h] {run} ...

 options:
   -h, --help  show this help message and exit